-To reduce the chance of injury in case of an accident or sudden stop while driving, always push the ashtray back in completely after use.
+To reduce the chance of injury in case of an accident or sudden stop while driving, always completely close the ashtray after using it.

 Power outlet

 The power outlet is designed for power supply for car accessories.

 The key must be in the "ACC" or "ON" position for the power outlet to be used.